10 Steps To Buying A House

 To obtain a conventional loan, you’ll need a qualifying FICO® Score of 620 or higher.
-But if you qualify for a Federal Housing Administration (FHA) loan, Rocket Mortgage® only requires a median score of 580.
-Other lenders may approve you with a qualifying FICO® Score of 500 or better, but you need 10% down.
+For an FHA loan, lenders may approve you with a qualifying FICO® Score of 500 or better, but you need 10% down.
 The Department of Veterans Affairs (VA) doesn’t require a specific credit score to buy a house with a VA loan, but lenders can set their own policies.
 Rocket Mortgage requires a median credit score of at least 580 for VA loans.

 Here are some other basic requirements borrowers will likely need to be approved for a mortgage.

 - Proof of reliable source of income

 - Debt-to-income ratio below 50%